-Extending the life of your ion exchange resin in boiler feed water applications when producing steam is most effectively accomplished by utilizing a decarbonation process.
+Extending the life of your ion exchange resin in boiler feed water applications

 In industrial applications it’s easy to overlook,